stm32duino/wiki_contrib/_libs/_built_in/Servo-library.md

                ____                                   ____
 Servo2 _______|    |_________________________________|    |__
 ```
+> [!WARNING]
-[[/img/Warning-icon.png|alt="Warning"]]To avoid CPU load, it is possible to use [[HardwareTimer library]] directly to control servo motors.
+> To avoid CPU load, it is possible to use [[HardwareTimer library]] directly to control servo motors.
-But is this case, all GPIO are not eligible to control servo,
+> But is this case, all GPIO are not eligible to control servo,
-only the GPIO that have HardwareTimer output capability.
+> only the GPIO that have HardwareTimer output capability.
-One timer channel is required per servo.
+> One timer channel is required per servo.
-Frequency should be 20ms, Pulse: between 1ms and 2ms.
+> Frequency should be 20ms, Pulse: between 1ms and 2ms.